-Important The first time you configure an Xserve RAID system, you must use RAID Admin on a computer that is on the same subnet as the system.
+Important: The first time you configure an Xserve RAID system, you must use RAID Admin on a computer that is on the same subnet as the system.
 By doing so, you can connect to the system without knowing the IP address of the system.

-To connect to a system:
+To connect to an Xserve RAID system: